PennLINC/learning_datalad/FAIRly_big/FAIRly big workflow - PennLINC adaptation.md

 FAIRly big workflow - PennLINC adaptation
+# Step 4.
+Bootstrap

+# Step 5.
+Run the participant's job
-# temporary space when a job is running:
+## temporary space when a job is running:
 * where is it?
     * the root is either at `${CBICA_TMPDIR}`, or `/cbica/comp_space/$(basename $HOME)`
     * Then, cd to `<job-name>/ds`